Elfwood: Temporary closing

-In June 2001, Elfwood was closed due to death threats and reopened a month later.
+In June 2001, Elfwood was closed due to death threats after a man with the alias "Assassin" threatened to throw gasoline on the ERB crew and burn them alive.
+The site reopened a month later.
 In July the FanQuarter area was opened.
 At the end of 2001 changes to Elfwood were put on hold so a more manageable system could be created.
 Elfwood was reopened in February 2002 with a new moderating system.
-After that, every update has had to go through the Elfwood moderators.
-Along with the new moderating system came Mod's Choice awards.
-These awards are designated by a star on the thumbnail and an icon of a phoenix feather on the page of the artwork.
-Each day's Mod's Choice awards can be found on the Elfwood homepage.

-In January 2004 the sections known as Zone 47 and Lothlorien followed suit with the Wyvern's Library, merging to create the current SF&F Art area.
+In January 2004 the sections known as Zone 47 and Lothlorien merged to create the current SF&F Art area.
 Along with the change came a new layout for the whole site, as well as revisions to the rules.
 In November of that year, Elfwood artist Paul Cameron Bennett was charged in League City, Texas for kidnapping a 14-year-old girl, Margaret “Katy” Catherine Wilkerson, whom he met through a chat-room linked through Elfwood.

 Elfwood had a major crash, dubbed "the infamous April Fool's Day Elfwood crash," on the first of April in 2005.
 All data was lost and the last backup was from February.
 The site came back with a timewarp to February and the rules were again revised and rewritten.
 Archived copies of the Elfwood statistics counter from the Wayback Machine show 8000 fewer images and 200 fewer stories between the 1st and 10 April 2005.

-Elfwood celebrated its 10th anniversary in May 2006, and to commemorate this anniversary, the Opus Fantasy Arts Festival held the very first Elfwood summit in conjunction with the festival.
-A guest writer and guest artist was featured at the summit.

 Commercialization and afterwards

 After 11 years as an amateur website, Elfwood was transformed into a commercial community in September 2007, adding new features for creating user profiles also for visiting users, tagging of favorite members and works and much more.
 Founder Thomas Abrahamsson said, "Cost for hosting and servers had become too high to handle as a hobby project."
 With this came the move of the servers from Linköping University.
 Before the move, Abrahamsson was frequently physically unable to access the servers to maintain the site due to their former location at the university grounds, which were locked down during the holidays.

-In April 2009, Elfwood was re-launched in a new look and feel, with several important improvements at the site.

 In May 2009, Elfwood launched a completely revised set of simplified rules, accepting a much wider range of works and even out-of-genre items under a special 'Other Works' tab.
 The Extranet was taken down its functions fully transferred to the main site, replaced by a more user friendly upload interface and simpler moderation process.

+Later on Elfwood's first Art Collaboration Club was born called "Bitfrost Fantasy", founded by Paula Fletcher.
+The name Bifrost was taken from Norse Mythology, being the sparkling rainbow bridge that connects Aesgard (land of the gods) and Midgard (land of mortals).
+Bifrost's goal was to "build a bridge" between fantasy artists and writers, from all over the world, in a creative and friendly atmosphere.